 As Co-Director of the Rays of Hope Center for Breast Cancer Research, I participate in translational research and have actively fostered the development of a Breast Research Registry.
 This provides a growing resource of women who have consented to provide personal and clinical data as well as tissues for research projects.
 They have also consented to be re-contacted for follow-up.
-We are presently consenting >100 new patients annually but can be increased to ~300 given the patient volume.
+We have consented over 1000 participants to the registry.
 The Registry provides a valuable resource to quickly identify patients for potential studies related to interventions and to improve survivorship.

 Makari-Judson G, Braun B, Jerry DJ, Mertens W. Weight Gain after Breast Cancer: Implications and proposed Mechanisms.
 World J Clin Oncol; 2014 August 10; 5(3): 272-282.
 DOI: 10.5306/wjco.v5.i3.272.